tjworks/angoose/README.md

 ===================

 The core of the Angoose is its Remote Method Invocation, or RMI, that bridges the gap between server side and front end.
 With this technique, the server side modules, such as
 Mongoose models and custom defined service modules will be transparently made available to the client side.
 No need for REST api or route setup.
-Just call the method!
+Just call the modules as if they reside in the browser!
 See diagram below for a depiction of the RMI process.

 ![Angoose Remote Method Invocation](https://www.lucidchart.com/publicSegments/view/52dbe203-1508-4b43-b6cb-5c020a00d361/image.png)